Paul Mitchell (hairdresser): Personal life

 Mitchell married Jolina Zandueta Wyrzykowski, an American fashion model and actress with Polish-Filipina family roots.
-Their only child, Angus Mitchell, was born in 1970.
+Their only child, Angus Mitchell, was born in 1970 and died in 2024.

-On July 18, 1988, Mitchell was diagnosed with pancreatic cancer.
+In 1988, Mitchell was diagnosed with pancreatic cancer.
 He died in 1989 in Cedars Sinai Medical Center.
 He is buried on his estate on the Big Island of Hawaii.
 Angus inherited his father's share of John Paul Mitchell Systems & Schools and opened his own salon, AngusM in Beverly Hills, CA.